Why track a car?

 How to track a vehicle

 The most common way to track a vehicle is with a vehicle tracking device, either installed on the outside of the vehicle or integrated inside.
-Some trackers can be installed inside a vehicle without being integrated, most commonly if the person doing the tracking has access to, but doesnt always drive, the target vehicle.
-Vehicle tracking can also be conducted in-person, most typically by an experienced professional who is trained in surveillance and tracking.
-This sort of surveillance is best deployed when you need to know more than location and time spent therein.
+Some trackers can be installed inside a vehicle without being integrated, most commonly if the person doing the tracking has access to, but doesn't always drive the target vehicle.
+Vehicle tracking can also be conducted in person, most typically by an experienced professional who is trained in surveillance and tracking.
+This sort of surveillance is best deployed when you need to know more than the location and time spent therein.
 For example, if you want to know where your target is going and with whom or for what purpose, manual surveillance is the only way to do it.

 Theres a lot you can do on your own.
-The availability and relative affordability of spy equipment means you can solve a lot of issues without splashing out on professional help.
-However, in some scenarios it may be best to call on a professional.
-For example, to insulate yourself from legal action, you may find its more suitable to engage a trained, licensed and experienced private detective in order to carry out research and surveillance work on your behalf.
+The availability and relative affordability of spy equipment enable you can solve a lot of issues without splashing out on professional help.
+However, in some scenarios, it may be best to call on a professional.
+For example, to insulate yourself from legal action, you may find it more suitable to engage a trained, licensed and experienced private detective in order to carry out research and surveillance work on your behalf.